tumBAIS/RoutingBlocks/docs/source/getting_started.rst

     ]

-The local search solver accepts three arguments: the instance, the evaluation used, and a second evaluation object that verifies moves deemed profitable by the first evaluation class.
-This is beneficial for problems like EVRP-TW-PR, where exact evaluation is costly.
+The local search solver accepts four arguments: the instance, the evaluation used, a second evaluation object that verifies moves deemed profitable by the first evaluation class, and a pivoting rule.
+Passing a second evaluation object for verification is beneficial for problems like EVRP-TW-PR, where exact evaluation is costly.
 By default, the ADPTW Evaluation class implements approximate move evaluation.
 We can either pass an exact evaluation class here, or we can pass None, which prompts the local search to validate moves by applying them to a solution copy and evaluating the cost based on forward labels.

-This is what we do here.
+The pivoting rule implements the pivoting strategy used by the local search.
+RoutingBlocks provides three pivoting rules:
+`best improvement <best_improvement_pivoting_rule>`_, `k-best improvement <k_best_improvement_pivoting_rule>`_, and `first improvement <first_improvement_pivoting_rule>`_.
+It is also possible to implement custom pivoting rules (See :ref:`custom pivoting rules <_custom_pivoting_rules>`_).
+The former is the default and is the one we use here.
+The latter stops the local search as soon as a profitable move is found.

 Additionally, we create a set of operators to be used later when invoking the local search.
 The implementations provided by RoutingBlocks require a set of allowed arcs as an argument.
 The operator will only consider arcs within this set.
 By default, all arcs are allowed.
 Executing the local search procedure is as simple as calling